-Jack was first out, followed by the flight engineer Sergeant Bill Robinson before the plane plunged to the ground in the southern end of the small hamlet of Laversines, between Beauvais to the west and Bresles to the east and exploded, killing the other six men on board.
+Jack was first out, followed by the flight engineer Sergeant Bill Robinson.
+It seems that wireless operator Leslie Jackson may also have bailed out nut did not survive, before the plane plunged to the ground in the southern end of the small hamlet of Laversines, between Beauvais to the west and Bresles to the east and exploded, killing the other men still on board.

 The aircraft came down in an orchard about 100 yards behind the home of Monseiur Bole in Laversines.
-The only body identified by the German's was that of Thomas Jackson, who was buried in the local military cemetary, Marissel, with some of the other unidentified remains.
+The only body identified by the German's was that of Leslie Jackson, who was buried in the local military cemetary, Marissel, with some of the other unidentified remains from the crash site.
 Mr Bole also buried some remains in his garden, and the crew was only reunited and buried together after the war.

 The six crewmen that did not survive are buried in a single grave in the Marissel French National Cemetery in Beauvais.
 Sergeant Ronald Houseman, Air Gunner, is also commemorated on the War Memorial at Fewston in Yorkshire.